nomath4u/radiusnetworks.github.io/scavenger_hunt/instructions.md

 These image sizes should be as indicated in the suffix.

-#####Additional images required for optimizing Android phone and tablet screen sizes and densities:
+#####Additional images for optimizing Android phone and tablet screen sizes and densities:

     target1_438.png
     target1_found_438.png